awtrindade/Treebanking_Erasmus_AncientGreek_2015/1st_comparison/comparison.md

   </head>
   <body>
     <h1>Inter-coder Agreement</h1>
-    <p>This is the inter-annotator agreement for the first 98 words of the document.
-The document contains the sentences the annotators disagree on with their values and links to Arethusa, the online tool used to peform annotation.
-Note that after comparison, disagreement was discussed and annotators invited to change their annotation where necessary: for this reason a certain value for a word in the linked sentence is now likely to be different (i.e., the correct one).</p>
+    <p>This is the inter-annotator agreement for the first 98 words of Aesop's fables.
+The document contains the sentences the annotators disagree on with their values and links to Arethusa, the online tool used to peform annotation, so that disagreement can be discussed.
+Note that after comparison, annotators were invited to change their annotations where necessary: for this reason a certain value for a word is now likely to be the corrected one in the linked sentence.</p>
     <div>
       <div>
         <h2>1.
 Morphology</h2>